is by far the worst reason to end up in jail because inmates who have committed

 support and resources and bad lifestyle choices.
 It's important to always be

 responsible and humble as this will help you be teachable.
-Attend therapy and timely check-in with your parole officer.
+Attend therapy and timely check-in with your probation or parole officer.

-of the major reasons why many people end up in jail is because they are unaware
+of the major reasons why many people end up in jail or prison is because they are unaware

 of the different criminal laws.
 You need to learn the difference between a